 Resistance Supply is a “makeshift” supply location at the Resistance’s hidden command area.
 The stall sells Resistance pins, badges, hats, and other accessories to help guests feel like part of the cause.

 First Order Cargo is a temporary First Order storage dock near the market.
 Easily identified by a never-before-seen First Order TIE echelon, the cargo location will offer guests a chance to pledge their loyalty by purchasing pins, caps, gear, model ships and more.

 In addition, according to Disney, guests can find accessories and other trinkets at The Jewels of Bith.

 What do you think of the new Star Wars: Galaxy’s Edge merchandise?
 We would love to hear from you in the comments below.

 Want to go to Galaxy’s Edge in Disneyland?
-Let Destinations to Travel take care of the planning details.
+Let Academy Travel take care of the planning details.
 Get a quote here for the vacation of a lifetime.